petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 though the plotting function was technically repeated in both the experiment and CFD repos, i.e., a change would need to be made in both if desired.

+## What about usability?

+Beyond not being reproducible, this data and code was largely non-usable.
+So we should put on our product manager hat and think about what users would want to do with this stuff.
+We can use so-called "user stories" to do this.
+For example:

+1. As a researcher, I want to read mean wake velocity data so I can plot it against my simulation results.

+These were not possible in the original state of the repo, so let's go ahead and change that.
+We're going to create a basic API.

+It was also not possible to use the data outside of the repo, since the paths were hard-coded assuming we would be running at the top of the repo as our working directory.

 ## How I would reuse this code and data now

 Over the years I have shifted my opinion on DRY,